 Football season is back and we couldn’t be more excited!
 There’s no better excuse than game day to get your friends and family together for a party!
 Don’t stress – we have some simple tips that will make it easy to throw together!
 Our D.C.
-Regional Director, Kendall, is a big football fan and she gave us her best game day party ideas.
+Regional Director, Kendall, is a big football fan and she gave us her best game day party tips.

 Skip the plastic solid-color tablecloths that melt as soon as you lay down your hot nacho dip, and invest a few more dollars into higher quality football decorations you can use season after season.
 The perfect solution is a heavy-duty vinyl tablecloth striped like a football field.
 Easy to set up and wipe down clean at the end of the night.
 You can find some of your favorite team mini decorations at your local Party City or on Amazon.
 You can also have fun with a team bucket for keeping a few beers on ice, and super inexpensive beaded necklaces in your team’s colors.